-(For example, is there a readily accessible patient leaflet?
-Is there a multi-faceted and proactive approach to informing patients, having regard to their mental state, on admission and at other times? detained patients.
-14. What arrangements are in place to ensure that patients have access to any stored media which include images of themselves?
-Code of Practice on CCTV - Page 28 15.
+T mental state, on admission and at other times?
+13. What arrangements are in place to ensure that patients have access to any stored media which include images of themselves?
+Code of Practice on CCTV - Page 28 14.
 What arrangements are in place to ensure that the images are kept securely and only viewed by those authorised to have access?
 (This includes accidental viewing of live images.)
-Code of Practice on CCTV - Page 11 16.
+Code of Practice on CCTV - Page 11 15.
 In the event of a request for access to the images by outside agencies, such as the police, what process is in place to assess and authorise the request?
 Who is the named person responsible for this?
+Code of Practice on CCTV - Page 12 16.
+If a patient requests access to images of himself/ herself, what arrangements are in place to ensure that 3 rd party confidentiality is not breached?
 Code of Practice on CCTV - Page 12 17.
-In the event that a patient requests access to images of himself/ herself, what arrangements are in place to ensure that 3 rd party confidentiality is not breached?
-Code of Practice on CCTV - Page 12 18.
 What arrangements are in place for the disposal of recorded material after expiry of the permitted period of retention?
-Code of Practice on CCTV - Page 26 19 What processes are in place to assess the need for and decide on implementation of changes in camera coverage?
+Code of Practice on CCTV - Page 26 18 What processes are in place to assess the need for and decide on implementation of changes in camera coverage?
 Good Practice.
-20. For uses which require explicit informed consent (for example, for filming as part of treatment or in normally private areas, such as bedrooms), what is the process for providing information to the individual about the process and for obtaining his or her consent?
+19. For uses which require explicit informed consent (for example, for filming as part of treatment or in normally private areas, such as bedrooms), what is the process for providing information to the individual about the process and for obtaining his or her consent?
 Human Rights Act- Article 8, GMC guidance on the making & use of audio & visual recordings of Patients, Part 3.
-21. Does the Policy allow for the use of covert CCTV?
+20. Does the Policy allow for the use of covert CCTV?
 If so, is it in line with legislative requirements?
 Regulation of Investigatory Powers Act 2000